FREQUENTLY ASKED QUESTIONS

 Moles mainly eat a variety of grubs, insects and worms.

 The main reason that moles invade your yard is to search for food.
 Their primary food sources are earthworms, grubs, and lawn insects.
-Moles (as well as earthworms) like soft, damp earth, so avoid over-watering your lawn and keep it on the dry side to limit mole and earthworm activity.
+Moles (as well as

 In the late winter moles have a breeding cycle.
 This causes a surge of moles during the late spring and summer.
 In addition, the dry weather encourages moles to enter someone’s yard.

 At Mole Trappers PDX we will trap the moles on your property, but there could be more moles on the outskirts.
-It really depends on where your property is located and how many moles are on the outskirts of your property.
-We offer monthly monitoring packages to help trap the moles before they enter your property.
+It really depends on where your property is located and

 A vole is more like a mouse than a mole or gopher.
 They do live underground but their presence is marked by open holes in the ground.
 A Gopher will make mounds like a mole but they tend to have a crescent shaped mound.
 A gopher usually lives in fields rather than someone’s yard.
 They will also leave large open holes in the ground.
 A mole is much more common than a gopher in the Portland, Oregon area.